bcgsc/ntEdit/README.md

   -h, --help            show this help message and exit --draft DRAFT         Draft genome assembly.
 Must be specified with exact FILE NAME.
 Ex: --draft myDraft.fa (FASTA, Multi-FASTA, and/or gzipped compatible),
                         REQUIRED
-  --reads READS         Prefix of input reads file(s) for variant calling.All files in the working directory with the specified prefix will be used for
+  --reads READS         Prefix of input reads file(s) for variant calling.
+All files in the working directory with the specified prefix will be used for
                         polishing (fastq, fasta, gz, bz, zip) --genome GENOME [GENOME ...]
                         Genome assembly file(s) for detecting SNV on --draft